contrastrender/documentation/src/products/terrain-scapes/heightmap.md

 # Heightmap

 ## About

-This addon allows you to create realistic landscape using multiple heightmaps and real world satelite images.
+This addon enables you to create a heightmap for the terrain.
+It allows you to combine different heightmaps and setup a custom material.

 ## Getting Started